RuiAAPeres/KirKos/README.md

 Requirements
 ============

-You will need [cocoapods](http://cocoapods.org/) in order to build this project
+* You will need [cocoapods](http://cocoapods.org/) in order to build this project
+* You will also need a real device to run the project.

 Why sharing it?